alongL/rtmp2hls/ReadMe.md

 ## 3.run
 ./rtmp2hls
 If ffmpeg process is killed by other process, it will be restarted in 3 seconds.
 If rtmp2hls is stoped by pkill, it will also stop ffmpeg process.

 ## 4.config
-you can modify tasks.csv to add rtmp to hls tasks. for example: pull rtmp://abc.com/live/my to generate /live/my/hls.m3u8 .the csv is like this: src is : rtmp://abc.com/live/my dest is : /live/my hls adress is: http://localhost:8086/live/my/hls.m3u8
+you can modify tasks.csv to add rtmp to hls tasks.
+for example: pull rtmp://abc.com/live/my to generate /live/my/hls.m3u8 .the csv is like this:
+src is : rtmp://abc.com/live/my
+dest is : /live/my
+hls adress is: http://localhost:8086/live/my/hls.m3u8

 # Tips
-ffmpeg can pull the rtmp source and generate hls by this command. more info about this command. visit https://ffmpeg.org/ffmpeg-formats.html
+ffmpeg can pull the rtmp source and generate hls by this command.
+more info about this command. visit https://ffmpeg.org/ffmpeg-formats.html

 I have compiled  ffmpeg and placed it in bin dir.
 It can be used in centos 7.6 and ubuntu 18.04
+The cmd used is like this:
 ```
 ffmpeg  -f flv -i rtmp://yunyun.com/live/my -vcodec copy -acodec copy \
 -f hls -hls_flags delete_segments -segment_list_size 5 -hls_list_size 10 live/playlist.m3u8